arangodb/docs/3.5/http/hot-backup.md

 This is an introduction to ArangoDB's HTTP interface for hot backup and restore.

 {% hint 'info' %}
-This feature is only available in the
+Hot Backup is only available in the
 [**Enterprise Edition**](https://www.arangodb.com/why-arangodb/arangodb-enterprise/){:target="_blank"}
 {% endhint %}